Welcome to my website www.crosswordsakenhead.com

 If you like what you see, please spread the word and happy puzzling!
 Below are illustrated examples of my earlier achievements.

-Sincerely, David Akenhead, author of The Times Mammoth 45×45 Crossword (February 2023) to rival Brian Greer’s original Times Diamond Jubilee Crossword in 1990, The Times Computer Crosswords, The Sunday Times Computer Crosswords and The Sun Computer Crosswords, editor of The Third Book of The Times Jumbo Crosswords with Brian Greer former Crossword Editor of The Times, proofs editor with John Grant, former Crossword Editor of The Times on The Times Crosswords Omnibus books and all The Times crossword books under John Grant’s editorship by Times Books for The Times and with Barbara Hall MBE, former Crossword Editor of The Sunday Times, The Sunday Times Crosswords Omnibus Book 1 (also under my editorship) co-editor with Mike Laws, former Crossword Editor of The Times, on The Times Jumbo Crossword Collection (first 3 Books) and The Times Jumbo Cryptic Crossword Books 4,5 and 6, the latter being the first of the Everest Jumbo series, all in the original 27×27 format and co-editor with Richard Browne, former Crossword Editor of The Times, of 75 Years of The Times Crossword and finally as author and editor of all the digital applications on this website.
+Sincerely, David Akenhead, author of The Times Mammoth 45×45 Crossword (February 2023) to rival Brian Greer’s original Times Diamond Jubilee Crossword in 1990, The Times Computer Crosswords, The Sunday Times Computer Crosswords, The Sun Computer Crosswords, editor of The Third Book of The Times Jumbo Crosswords with Brian Greer former Crossword Editor of The Times, proofs editor with John Grant, former Crossword Editor of The Times on The Times Crosswords Omnibus books and all The Times crossword books under John Grant’s editorship by Times Books for The Times and with Barbara Hall MBE, former Crossword Editor of The Sunday Times, The Sunday Times Crosswords Omnibus Book 1 (also under my editorship) co-editor with Mike Laws, former Crossword Editor of The Times, on The Times Jumbo Crossword Collection (first 3 Books) and The Times Jumbo Cryptic Crossword Books 4,5 and 6, the latter being the first of the Everest Jumbo series, all in the original 27×27 format and co-editor with Richard Browne, former Crossword Editor of The Times, on 75 Years of The Times Crossword and finally as author and editor of all the digital applications on this website.